PSPDFKit/PSPDFKit-SP/README.md

 Our SDK comes with two main frameworks: the model layer ([PSPDFKit](https://www.nutrient.io/api/ios/documentation/pspdfkit)) and the UI layer ([PSPDFKitUI](https://www.nutrient.io/api/ios/documentation/pspdfkitui)).

 Nutrient iOS SDK can be used with iOS, Mac Catalyst and visionOS apps.
-Our [system compatibility guide](https://www.nutrient.io/guides/ios/announcements/version-support/) has for details about supported operating systems.
+Our [system compatibility guide](https://www.nutrient.io/guides/ios/announcements/version-support/) has more details about supported operating systems.

 ## Support